Historic Uptown Theatre to be restored with $75 million renovation

 "We've been waiting for this a longtime.
 I've lived here since 2000 and we've heard this many times that the Uptown is going to be restored.
 I hope this is for real.
 It should change the whole neighborhood," said Uptown resident Joe Lindman.

-The theatre has been vacant for more than 35 years and the city hopes the $75 million project will transform the landmark building into the crown Jewel of the area's entertainment district with the Aragon Ballroom and the Riviera just down the street.
+The theatre has been vacant for more than 35 years and the city hopes the $75 million project will transform the landmark building into the crown jewel of the area's entertainment district with the Aragon Ballroom and the Riviera just down the street.

 "The time is right.
-We've had a lot of investments around the theater, new businesses coming in, new Wilson CTA station, so the time is really right," said Martin Sorge of Uptown United.
+We've had a lot of investments around the theater, new businesses coming in, new Wilson CTA station, so the time is really right," said Martin Sorge, executive director of Uptown United & Business Partners, The Chamber for Uptown.

-The project will also include a $6 million upgrade to portions of Broadway, Lawrence, Wilson and Argyle with a new pedestrian plaza, sculpture and public stage.
+In addition to the Uptown Theatre project, a $6 million upgrade to portions of Broadway, Lawrence, Wilson and Argyle with a new pedestrian plaza, sculpture and public stage is nearly complete.
 Residents hope the plans will bring about more change in an area sometimes struggling with crime.

 "Now and then there are shootings and that's another concern in the neighborhood, but I hope this will help," said Uptown resident Victor Trejo.